Non-Fellowship Biosketches and/or Fellowship Biosketches are required in both competing applications and progress reports. The

 High school students are not required to complete Section D. Additional Information: Research Support and/or Scholastic Performance.

-the following types of applicants can skip the "Research Support" section and must complete only the "Scholastic Performance" section.
-However, when these applicants also have Research Support, they may complete both sections.
+the following types of applicants must complete only the "Scholastic Performance" section:

 Predoctoral applicants/candidates (including undergraduates and post-baccalaureates): List by institution and year all undergraduate and graduate courses, with grades.
 In addition, explain any grading system used if it differs from a 1-100 scale; an A, B, C, D, F system; or a 0-4.0 scale.
 Also indicate the levels required for a passing grade.